GhostText

 Pros

-- Real-time sync between text areas and editors
+- Realtime sync between text areas and editor

 Cons